E2OpenPlugins/e2openplugin-OscamStatus/README.md

 * Support for Full HD skin (full screen log)

 Version 1.1
-* Autconfiguration: it will retrieve the running OScam setup automatically when no config file found
+* Autoconfiguration: it will retrieve the running OScam setup automatically when no config file found
 * configuration file moved and renamed to /etc/enigma2/oscamstatus.cfg

+Version 1.2
+* Improve Autodetect
+* Autodetected server name is not saved nor readed from configuration file